-On August 4, 2015, we entered into an employment agreement with our President and Chief Executive Officer, Mike T. Heffernan (the "Heffernan Agreement").
+On August 4, 2015, we entered into an employment agreement with our President and Chief Executive Officer, Michael T. Heffernan (the "Heffernan Agreement").
 The principal terms under Mr. Heffernan's employment agreement are as follows:

-- initial base salary of \$488,000 per year, subject to annual adjustments (\$505,900 for fiscal year 2016, and \$550,000 for fiscal year 2017); and - annual incentive bonus opportunity of 40% of then-current base salary (adjusted to 50% of base salary for fiscal year 2017) based upon the achievement of certain bonus eligibility criteria and payable pursuant to the Company's Performance Bonus Plan.
+- initial base salary of \$488,000 per year, subject to annual adjustments (\$550,000 for fiscal year 2017, and \$650,000 for fiscal year 2018); and - annual incentive bonus opportunity of 40% of then-current base salary (adjusted to 60% of base salary for fiscal year 2017 and fiscal year 2018) based upon the achievement of certain bonus eligibility criteria and payable pursuant to our Performance Bonus Plan.

-Upon a termination of Mr. Heffernan's employment by us without cause or by Mr. Heffernan for good reason (each as defined in the Heffernan Agreement) prior to a change in control of our company, Mr. Heffernan is eligible to receive (i) continuation of his base salary for twelve months (the "Heffernan Severance Period"), (ii) a lump sum payment equal to Mr. Heffernan's then-current target annual bonus, (iii) continuation of his health insurance benefits at our expense for the duration of the Heffernan Severance Period, and (iv) full vesting with respect to all unvested restricted stock, stock options and other equity incentives awarded to Mr. Heffernan, subject to his execution of and non-revocation of a general release of claims.
-Upon a termination of Mr. Heffernan's employment by us without cause or by Mr. Heffernan for good reason within twelve months following a change in control of our company, Mr. Heffernan is eligible to receive the benefits described in the preceding sentence, except that the Heffernan Severance Period will be eighteen months instead of twelve months.
-Upon a termination of Mr. Heffernan's employment with us due to his death or disability, all unvested restricted stock, stock options and other equity incentives awarded to him by us will become fully vested.
+Upon termination of Mr. Heffernan's employment by us without cause or by Mr. Heffernan for good reason (each as defined in the Heffernan Agreement) prior to a change in control of our company, Mr. Heffernan is eligible to receive (i) continuation of his base salary for twelve months (the "Heffernan Severance Period"), (ii) a lump sum payment equal to Mr. Heffernan's then-current target annual bonus, (iii) continuation of his health insurance benefits at our expense for the duration of the Heffernan Severance Period, and (iv) full vesting with respect to all unvested restricted stock, stock options and other equity incentives awarded to Mr. Heffernan, subject to his execution of and non-revocation of a general release of claims.
+Upon termination of Mr. Heffernan's employment by us without cause or by Mr. Heffernan for good reason within twelve months following a change in control of our company, Mr. Heffernan is eligible to receive the benefits described in the preceding sentence, except that the Heffernan Severance Period will be eighteen months instead of twelve months.
+Upon termination of Mr. Heffernan's employment with us due to his death or disability, all unvested restricted stock, stock options and other equity incentives awarded to him by us will become fully vested.

 Mr. Heffernan is entitled to participate in all of our employee benefit plans, subject to the terms and conditions applicable to such plans.
-Further, the Heffernan Agreement contains customary non-solicitation and noncompetition covenants, which covenants remain in effect for one year following any cessation of Mr. Heffernan's employment with us.
+Further, the Heffernan Agreement contains customary non-solicitation and non-competition covenants, which covenants remain in effect for one year following any cessation of Mr. Heffernan's employment with us.

-Paul Brannelly
+Paul J. Brannelly

 On August 4, 2015, we entered into an employment agreement with Paul Brannelly, our Executive Vice President and Chief Financial Officer (the "Brannelly Agreement").
-The principal compensation terms of the Brannelly Agreement are as follows:
+The principal terms of the Brannelly Agreement are as follows:

-- initial base salary of \$325,000 per year, subject to annual adjustments (\$336,400 for fiscal year 2016, and \$360,000 for fiscal year 2017); and - annual incentive bonus opportunity of 35% of then-current base salary (adjusted to 40% of base salary for fiscal year 2017) based upon the achievement of certain bonus eligibility criteria and payable pursuant to the Company's Performance Bonus Plan
+- initial base salary of \$325,000 per year, subject to annual adjustments (\$360,000 for fiscal year 2017, and \$390,000 for fiscal year 2018); and - annual incentive bonus opportunity of 35% of then-current base salary (adjusted to 40% of base salary for fiscal year 2017, and 50% of base salary for fiscal year 2018) based upon the achievement of certain bonus eligibility criteria and payable pursuant to our Performance Bonus Plan